-Decision making support is moving finance beyond the traditional governance model.
+Decision support is moving finance beyond the traditional governance model.

 There are big changes afoot in finance.
-The back office and middle office are moving forward by creating value for the businesses they serve.
+Accounting, Finance and Treasury departments are moving forward by creating value for the businesses they serve.
 Technology, better developed models, broader training and the eclectic nature of today’s finance professionals have put this movement into full gear.

 The general shift has been to increase the business guidance activities of finance teams, relative to the control activities the profession has been associated with in the past.
 Dramatic recent advances in the tools, talent and technology in finance have hastened this shift.
 Some of the traditional governance activities have been mechanized or even outsourced.

 Great examples of these changes are showing up in my small market client base, where:

 - Data downloads to spreadsheets provide great analytics and information that are driving business improvements.

 - Non-finance trained professionals are successfully running finance teams.

 Ten years ago all three of these examples would have been unusual.
 Today they are commonplace.
 This shift has occurred where:

 - The traditional governance activities of the finance team are recognized as highly effective.